KCcooldude11/Startup/README.md

 Simon.Html reflection:
 From working on the simon.html assignment I learned about hexadecimal colors, and how to apply both normal predefined colors and hexadecimal colors to text and shapes.
 I also learned about changing font, size and positioning of text, as well as how to take input from users in multiple different ways like buttons, uploading files, emails etc.

+CSS - you can add a shadow to text using the following:
+text-shadow: 3px 3px 1px #cccccc;
+the px numbers specify the xyz positioning of the shadow, and the #cccccc tells it to be black.

+Simon CSS:
+From this assignment I learned much more about how to impliment CSS boostrap, CSS, and basic HTML in many different ways.
+For example I messed around first just with a basic paragraph in html and used basic css to format a line on the score.html text page.
+Then I messed around with the original code for that page having to do with bootstrap tables, and found out how they work and how simple yet clean they look!

+I also learned how to take images from the web and set them as a a background, and how you can do so for any different block of the page such as a header, footer, main etc.